jwjackson/confoundr/README.md

 library(confoundr)
 ```

-The package now contains the documentation and two vignettes.
+The package contains the documentation and two vignettes.

 For a cursory example with toy data, see: